jarred/flagtest.nz/README.md

 ## Dev

 `webpack -w` to watch and compile js +
-`jekyll s -w` to spin up the jekyll server and watch for changes.
+`jekyll s -w` to spin up the server and watch for changes.